MicrosoftDocs/powerbi-docs/articles/powerbi-service-connect-to-files-on-your-groups-onedrive-for-business.md

 # Connect to files on your group's OneDrive for Business

-Now that you have a group in Power BI, you want to take advantage of your group’s OneDrive for Business for storing your Excel, CSV, and Power BI Desktop files.
-Why?
-Because you can continue updating the files in your OneDrive for Business, and those updates are automatically reflected in the reports and dashboards based on the files.
+Now that you have a group in Power BI, you can store your Excel, CSV, and Power BI Desktop files on your group’s OneDrive for Business.
+When you store files in your OneDrive for Business, you can continue updating them, and those updates are automatically reflected in the reports and dashboards based on the files.

 >**Note**: Groups are only available with [Power BI Pro](powerbi-power-bi-pro-content-what-is-it.md).

-To make use of OneDrive for Business, adding files to your group’s workspace is a two-step process:
+Adding files to your group’s Power BI workspace is a two-step process:

 -    First you upload files to your group’s OneDrive for Business.

--   Second you connect to those files from Power BI.
+-   Then you connect to those files from Power BI.

 ## Upload files to your group’s OneDrive for Business